redbadger/crux/docs/src/part-2/effects.md

 Different platforms may support different ways, for example a biometric authentication may work very differently on various devices and some may not even support it at all.
-Different platforms may also have different practical restrictions: while it may be perfectly appropriate to write things to disk on one platform, but internet access can't be guaranteed (e.g. on a smart watch), on another, writing to disk may not be possible, but internet connection is virtually guaranteed (e.g. in an API service, or on an embedded device in a factory).
+Different platforms may also have different practical restrictions: while it may be perfectly appropriate to write things to disk on one platform, internet access can't be guaranteed (e.g. on a smart watch); on another, writing to disk may not be possible, but internet connection is virtually guaranteed (e.g. in an API service, or on an embedded device in a factory).
 The specific storage solution for persistent caching would be implemented differently on different platforms,